Kenneth T. Appell

 OverviewAI-generated summary

-Appell has also investigated the host immune response to bacterial infection.
-One publication details the contribution of Interleukin-17 to neutrophil infiltration in the lungs during pneumonic plague, highlighting the interplay between host immunity and bacterial infection.
-His research network includes collaborators such as Madeleine G. Scott, Jon S. Blevins, and Wanfeng Guo from the University of Arkansas for Medical Sciences, with whom he has co-authored multiple publications.
-Appell has 6 total publications and an h-index of 1.
+His recent publications also delve into the host immune response to infection, specifically the contribution of pulmonary interleukin-17 to neutrophil infiltration during pneumonic plague.
+Appell's research network includes collaborators such as Madeleine G. Scott, Jon S. Blevins, and Wanfeng Guo from the University of Arkansas for Medical Sciences, with whom he has co-authored multiple publications.

 Metrics